GP-005.01 – Disposal or Destruction of Electronic & Non-Electronic Media

 If the media will not be reused at all.

-Reference NIST 800-88, Rev. 1, Guidelines for Media Sanitization, Minimum Sanitization Recommendations Appendix A for specific examples about media types and sanitization options.
+Reference NIST 800-88, Rev. 1, Guidelines for Media Sanitization, Minimum Sanitization Recommendations Appendix A for specific examples of media types and sanitization options.

 Use of Cryptography and Cryptographic Erase